neuroendocrine neoplasm

 Neuroendocrine tumor (NET)

-A neuroendocrine tumor is a type of growth that starts in specialized neuroendocrine cells.
-These cells have features of both nerve cells and hormone-producing cells.
-Neuroendocrine cells are found throughout the body and help control many important functions by releasing hormones in response to signals from the nervous system.
-Where are neuroendocrine tumors commonly found …
+A neuroendocrine tumor (NET) is a type of cancer that starts from neuroendocrine cells.
+These are specialized cells with features of both nerve cells and hormone-producing cells that help regulate important body functions by releasing hormones in response to signals from the nervous system.
+Neuroendocrine cells are found throughout the body, which means neuroendocrine tumors …

 Read More »